webtides/ocean-crm/README.md

 # ocean-crm

 ## TODOs
-* Preview Modal for resources from overview
-  * Models should have more fields than shown in overview (like forms already have)
 * Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 * Svg partials/helpers instead of inline copies
 * Logo